criblio/criblvision/README.md

 ### **Configuration**

-This app and its associated dashboards rely on a few components which you must configure
+This app and its associated dashboards rely on a few components which you must configure.
+Note: v.1.1.0 is intended only for Cribl Stream worker nodes and leaders.
+Future releases will add dashboards and functionality for Cribl Edge deployment troubleshooting and monitoring.